Livingston Parish confirms 12 new COVID-19 cases, one new death

-Livingston Parish reported 12 new cases of the novel coronavirus and one new COVID-19 death on Wednesday, according to the Louisiana Department of Health.
+Livingston Parish confirmed 12 new cases of the novel coronavirus on Sunday as well as one new COVID-19 death, according to the Louisiana Department of Health.

-As of Wednesday, health officials are reporting a total of 3,325 cases in Livingston Parish that have led to 64 deaths.
+Sunday’s updated figures are from the last two days.
+The Department of Health stopped updating its COVID-19 dashboard earlier this summer.

-According to officials, Livingston Parish has now conducted a total of 32,825, a jump of 179 tests from Tuesday.
-That puts Wednesday’s positivity rate at 6.7 percent, which is the eighth time in the last 10 updates that the parish’s positivity rate was lower than the state’s goal of 10 percent.
+As of Sunday, health officials have reported a total of 3,368 cases in Livingston Parish that have resulted in 65 deaths.

-The number of “presumed” recoveries rose by 9,798 over the last week to bring the total thus far to 127,918.
-That puts the state at about 17,042 active cases, down by 4,741 from this time last week.
+According to officials, Livingston Parish has now conducted a total of 33,476, a jump of 257 tests from Friday.
+That puts Sunday’s positivity rate at 4.6 percent, which is the 10th time in the last 13 updates that the parish’s positivity rate was better than the state’s goal of 10 percent.

-COVID-19 hospitalizations, a key factor in the state’s reopening plan, dropped by 16 overnight and now stand at 914 statewide.
-Ventilator usage, however, increased to 148, a jump of six overnight.
+COVID-19 hospitalizations, a key factor in the state’s reopening plan, rose slightly to 902 statewide, a jump of two in 48 hours.
+That’s the second time since Aug.
+18 hospitalizations have increased and the third time this month.

-During a press conference Wednesday morning, Gov. John Bel Edwards said he would be extending his Phase Two order of reopening the state for another two weeks.
+Ventilator usage also rose slightly to 143, an increase of two from Friday.

-The current order expires Aug.
-28, and the new order would keep the state under Phase Two through Sept.
-11.
+Last week, Gov. John Bel Edwards signed a proclamation keeping Louisiana in Phase Two of reopening amid the coronavirus pandemic.
+The new order is in effect until Sept.
+1.

 (0) comments